xAPI-vle/xAPI-vle-recipe/recipes/Session-timeout.md

 ### Object

-The object defines the item that the user has logged out of.
+The object defines the item that the user has timed out of.
 A [Jisc specific extension](common_statements.md#jisc_extensions) details that it is a VLE that is being logged out of
 ``` javascript

 "object": {